Theresa May to update Parliament on Brexit today

 Elsewhere, a new report by the Treasury Select Committee has disputed the Chancellor’s claim that there would be a “deal dividend” if a No Deal Brexit was prevented.
 Committee Chair Nicky Morgan said that the Office for Budget Responsibility had already assumed an orderly departure from the EU, adding, “Business confidence may improve with increased certainty, but it’s not credible to describe this as a dividend.”
 Morgan also said that the Chancellor’s objective of running a budget surplus has “no credibility” and “it should be replaced.”

 A new YouGov poll for The Times suggests Theresa May could win a working majority if a general election were held today.
-According to YouGov’s modelling, which correctly predicted a hung parliament in 2017, Conservatives would gain 4 seats to take 321 seats, while the Labour party would lose 12 falling to 250 seats.
+According to YouGov’s modelling, which correctly predicted a hung parliament in 2017, Conservatives would gain 4 seats to take 321 seats, while the Labour party would fall to 250 seats, down 12 from 2017.
 The Liberal Democrats and the Scottish National Party would both gain 4 seats each.

 Source: The Times